Twinklebear/Twinklebear.github.io/_posts/2015-05-11-porting-a-ray-tracer-to-rust-part-3.md

 Triangle Meshes
 ---
-**TODO** Review

 Because we've implemented our BVH to be generic on the type it stores it's simple for us to also write a triangle mesh that uses a BVH internally to accelerate intersection testing against its triangles.
-The triangles themselves store the index of each of their vertices and share an Arc to Vecs containing the position, normal and texture coordinate information.
-This is different than my C++ implementation where the Mesh would store these vectors and the triangles would store a reference to the Mesh and their indices.
-However this implementation will result in dangling references if the mesh is moved, copied or such and when I first tried to implement this the Rust compiler correctly tossed up some lifetime errors.
+The triangles share an Arcs to Vecs containing the position, normal and texture coordinate information and the index of each of their vertices within these Vecs.
+This is different than my C++ implementation where the Mesh would store these vectors and the triangles would store a reference to the Mesh instead of shared\_ptr's to the vectors.
+However the C++ implementation will result in dangling references unless used very carefully, eg. if the mesh is moved, copied or such we'll end up with dangling pointers.
+When I first tried to implement the Mesh I tried my C++ approach and the Rust compiler correctly gave me some lifetime errors.
 Although there's a bit of added size to each triangle to store the Arc to each Vec this implementation is actually safe to use in general, unlike my C++ one (which I should correct).
 I use a standard triangle intersection test from PBRT and after building a BVH on the mesh's triangles we end up with a very simple mesh type.
-The struct is just a BVH of triangles:
+The struct is just a BVH containing its triangles:

 {% highlight rust %}
 pub struct Mesh {